 So much for what the poem is about; but we should also look at how Keats says it.
 At the moment when the poet discovers Chapman’s translation, for instance – a translation which makes available to the poet this whole world of Homer’s imagination – the language of Keats’s line becomes clear and plain: ‘Till I heard Chapman speak out loud and bold’.
 This subtly contrasts with the earlier use of grander or polysyllabic words (‘realms’, ‘kingdoms’, ‘fealty’, ‘Apollo’, ‘demesne’, ‘serene’), reflecting the sudden simplicity and ease with which Keats can approach Homer, through Chapman’s English version.

 Note: the poem contains a factual error: it was Balboa, rather than Cortez, who would have stood ‘Silent, upon a peak in Darien’ (Cortez conquered the North American lands of modern-day Mexico; Darien is in Panama at the top of South America).
 Whether this error mars the poem or not depends on your view of poetry (and assuming that the error is an error on Keats’s part, rather than artistic licence).

-For more of Keats’s poetry, see our analysis of his short poetic fragment, ‘This living hand, now warm and capable’.
+For more of Keats’s poetry, see our discussion of his classic sonnet about death, his beautiful ode to melancholy, and our analysis of his short poetic fragment, ‘This living hand, now warm and capable’.